Centria-NGL/turku_bike_project/README.md

 The API provides an array of all stations, including information like, location, capacity, identifier, etc. The reply is in JSON format, therefore, the script manages this reply, and formats the SQL query to include the data provided by the API itself.

-The service is coded so, to refresh every hour, and update the corresponding table on the remote MSSQL Server.
+The service is coded so, to refresh every hour, and update the corresponding table on the MSSQL Server.

 ### *station_stat_service*: